 Women with CF are now surviving into their reproductive years and manage to have successful pregnancies.
-Lau, Barnes, Moriarty, Dentice, Civitico, Avedello & Torzillo (2011), concluded that most women had acceptable outcomes from their pregnancies, however, body mass index and lung function were significant predictors of foetal complications.
+Lau et al. (2011), concluded that most women had acceptable outcomes from their pregnancies.
+However, body mass index and lung function were significant predictors of foetal complications.
 Pregnancy should be planned and involvement of genetic counselling for the couple should be part of the support team.